dqops/dqo/docs/checks/column/pii/contains-usa-zipcode-percent.md

 # contains usa zipcode percent data quality checks

-Column check that calculates the percentage of rows that contains USA zip code values in a column.
+Column check that calculates the percentage of rows that contains USA zip code values in a monitored column.

 ___